DIY paper lanterns: flowers or pom poms

 I planned to make a flower-covered paper lantern for months.
 Not until I found a white poinsettia garland at a Michael’s after-Christmas clearance did it become a reality.
 Normally, I’m not a fan of artificial flowers, but I think this is a great way to use them.
 After making the floral paper lantern, I had some leftover pom-pom fringe, so I festooned the second lantern with pom poms.
 Now I can’t decide which one I like best.
-I bought these white 12-inch paper lanterns at Ikea years ago.
-Raise your hand if you don’t like the cheap white paper lanterns that Ikea and World Market sell these days.
-Me too.
+I bought these white 12-inch paper lanterns at Ikea years ago, but these and many other sizes and colors are available on Amazon.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 1. Start by removing the flowers from the garland, remove the plastic pieces, and tear the petals apart (some are hot glued together).